The answer is yes!

 Do you also have high blood sugar?

-What have you done to try and treat your blood sugar?
+What have you done to try and treat this problem?
+Did it work?

 Do you feel that stress is contributing to your situation?